ashley-hart/dpll-miniproject/README.md

 * Implementing optimizations such as conflict clause learning
 * Exploring literal selection heuristics
 * Improving argument handling and program structure
+* Reimplemntation of a SAT Solver in a lower-level language

 ## Technologies
 This project is created with: